beansai/beans-tutorials/matrix/time-distance-matrix/README.md

 **Get Calculation Result**

-Then we can get the 7x7 matrix with the requestId "matrix-time-distance-301"
+Then, we will get a 9x9 matrix with the requestId "time-distance-matrix-A20001" with a <b>referencedCells</b> in "stat" field.

 ```
 GET {{baseURL}}/enterprise/v1/dro/distance_matrix/{{requestId}}
 ```

 **Response**

+- Each value under rows would be <b>time1,distance1,time2,distance2...</b>

 ```json
 {
     "rows": [